T-Mobile - The #2 Phone Carrier

 Our undercover testing suggests you can expect friendly conversations and helpful advice when you turn to T-Mobile for tech-support help.
 That's true if you approach the carrier through Twitter or Facebook, call up its tech-support line, or take advantage of the company's online-chat feature.
 We just wish that T-Mobile's tech support reps used more precise language, to avoid creating confusion when dispensing advice.

 Our only other beef with T-Mobile's customer support?
 While the carrier's online documentation is solid, T-Mobile buries support links on its website.
 Other carriers make it easier to find what you're looking for.

 T-Mobile boasts the kind of selection you'd expect from major carriers: the latest flagships from Apple, LG, Samsung and others, along with previous generations of the iPhone and Galaxy.
 This carrier sells the smallest number of smartphone types among the Big Four carriers, by our count, and while T-Mobile can offer some exclusives, like the ZTE Zmax Pro, it can't claim some of the more marquee phones that its rivals sell exclusively.
 T-Mobile does offer a decent selection of phones for less than $300.
 That includes a pair of T-Mobile branded devices, the Revvl and Revvl Plus.

-Featured T-Mobile Phones: iPhone 8 and 8 Plus, Galaxy S8 and S8+, Galaxy Note 8, LG V30, Moto Z2 Force, Galaxy S8 Active
+Featured T-Mobile Phones: Galaxy S9, iPhone X, 8 and 8 Plus, Galaxy S8, Galaxy Note 8, LG V30, Moto Z2 Force

 T-Mobile really distinguishes itself from the carrier crowd with special features.